rymlks/somewhere_else/README.md

 # somewhere_else
 A game set in 4D euclidian space.
 Use WASD keys to move around, and use the mouse to rotate the camera.
 Hold shift to change your keyboard and mouse controls to 4-dimensional movement and rotation.
 While Shift is held, the W and S keys move alond the W axis relative to the camera, and the mouse rotates on xw and yw planes.
 A and D keys are unaffected by holding Shift.
 Rotate the scroll wheel to rotate the camera along the zw plane.
+You can download a short demo video at https://github.com/rymlks/somewhere_else/blob/master/Somewhere%20Else%202020-11-05%2017-51-11.mp4

 ## Initial setup
 - Install `node` and `npm` (https://nodejs.org/en/download/)